 This is a new mission, one of a suite of four designed to supplement the 2009-2012 Getz Ice Shelf flights.
 The twofold purpose is to continue mapping the sub ice-shelf bathymetry using the gravimeter, and to continue mapping the ice surface and bedrock upstream of the grounding line.
 This particular flight includes a repeat centerline run of the Devicq Glacier and nearby ICESat track which should also serve as a tie line.
 The along-shore line near the grounding line is coincident with an LVIS track.

+Flight Priority: high

-Flight Priority: medium Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 1307 (IceSat-1) Last Flown: DeVicq Glacier in 2010 Remaining Design Issues: none
+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: 1307 (IceSat-1) Last Flown: DeVicq Glacier in 2010 Remaining Design Issues: none

+Getz 05

+11.6 hrs total / 4.1 hrs survey

+440 knots transit / 250 knots survey
-Land Ice - Getz 06

-This is a new mission, one of a suite of four designed to supplement the 2009-2012 Getz Ice Shelf flights.
+Land Ice - Getz 06 This is a new mission, one of a suite of four designed to supplement the 2009-2012 Getz Ice Shelf flights.
 The twofold purpose is to continue mapping the sub ice-shelf bathymetry using the gravimeter, and to continue mapping the ice surface and bedrock upstream of the grounding line.
-This particular flight focuses on the outboard-most portion of the ice shelf.

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+This particular flight primarily focuses on obtaining coverage of the main eastern and western "outlets" of the Getz Ice Shelf, complementing coverage obtained there in the Getz 08 flight.
+These lines also serve as gravity tie lines for other flightlines traversing this region.
+Finally, we obtain a tie line over a suspected overdeepened area beneath the Crosson Ice Shelf.
+Flight Priority: medium Science Requirements Addressed: IS1,IS3,IS4,IS7,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight

-Land Ice - Getz 08

-This is a new mission, one of a suite of four designed to supplement the 2009-2011 Getz Ice Shelf flights.
+Land Ice - Getz 08 This is a new mission, one of a suite of four designed to supplement the 2009-2011 Getz Ice Shelf flights.
 The twofold purpose is to continue mapping the sub ice-shelf bathymetry using the gravimeter, and to continue mapping the ice surface and bedrock upstream of the grounding line.
-This particular flight focuses on the upper-most portion of the region, and it includes a pair of tie lines, one of which follows an ICESat track and the other of which is centered on a nearby ice stream.
-The main along-shore lines are coincident with LVIS lines.
+This particular flight focuses on the upper-most portion of the region, and it also includes a pair of tie lines, running roughly parallel to the flow direction of the eastern and western "outlets" of the Getz Ice Shelf.
+These lines are supplemented by additional parallel lines in the Getz 06 flight.
+We also add a tie line across the two large islands outboard of the ice shelf.

+Flight Priority: low

-Flight Priority: medium Science Requirements Addressed: IS1,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0399 (IceSat-1) Last Flown: new flight Remaining Design Issues: none
+Science Requirements Addressed: IS1,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: 0399 (IceSat-1)

+Last Flown: new flight, but southernmost 2 lines in 2015 (altimetry only)

+Getz 08

+11.4 hrs total / 3.1 hrs survey

+440 knots transit / 250 knots survey
-Land Ice - Dotson-Crosson

-This is a new mission, designed to collect surface dh/dt measurements over the Dotson and Crosson Ice Shelves and over the lower Smith, Kohler and Pope Glaciers.
-All lines were previously flown by OIB, and the two primarily cross-flow lines in the western part of the survey were first flown by ATM and CreSIS during the NASA-Chilean 2002 project.
-The easternmost line over the Thwaites Glacier tongue is selected to overfly a small ice rise on the eastern portion of the tongue.
+Land Ice - Dotson-Crosson This is a new mission, designed to collect surface dh/dt measurements over the Dotson and Crosson Ice Shelves and over the lower Smith, Kohler and Pope Glaciers.
+Most lines were previously flown by OIB, and the two primarily cross-flow lines in the western part of the survey were first flown by ATM and CreSIS during the NASA-Chilean 2002 project.
+We add a new line crossing the northwestern corner of the Crosson Ice Shelf to investigate a possible overdeepened region in the sea floor there, and we also add a central flowline of the Smith Glacier at the request of Ala Khazendar.
+Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

-Flight Priority: medium (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0235,0354,0220,0339 (IceSat-1) Last Flown: portions in 2009, 2010 and 2011 Remaining Design Issues: none
+Spacecraft Tracks: 0235,0354,0220,0339 (IceSat-1)

+Last Flown: portions in 2009, 2010 and 2011

+Remaining Design Issues: none

+Dotson-Crosson

+11.1 hrs total / 3.9 hours survey 440 knots groundspeed